Spice Temple’s waste-busting fried rice

 To get some fresh ideas, I decided to take my problem to an expert – literally.
 I packed up all of my leftovers and headed over to Sydney’s Spice Temple restaurant to ask Executive Chef Andy Evans what he could make of it.

-Part of the Rockpool Dining Group, Spice Temple’s menu draws inspiration from the Chinese provinces of Sichuan, Yunnan, Hunan, Jiangxi, Guangxi and Xingjiang.
+Part of the Hunter St. Hospitality dining group, Spice Temple’s menu draws inspiration from the Chinese provinces of Sichuan, Yunnan, Hunan, Jiangxi, Guangxi and Xingjiang.
 With influences like that, my humble leftovers were sure to get a makeover to remember.

-In the video below, watch as Evans effortlessly whips up a home-style fried rice that anyone can make just by using the leftovers from their fridge.
+In the video below, watch as Evans effortlessly whips up a home-style fried rice that anyone can make.
+All you need is the leftovers from your fridge.

-For the full recipe simply sign up to the Eativity newsletter by going to the bottom of the homepage.
+For the full recipe, sign up for the Eativity newsletter by going to the bottom of this page.